Mark Mickelson: Early life and education

-George Mark Mickelson was born to George Speaker Mickelson in 1965.
-His father was the 28th Governor of South Dakota.
-His grandfather, George Theodore Mickelson was the 18th Governor of South Dakota.
+George Mark Mickelson was born to George Speaker Mickelson, the 28th Governor of South Dakota, in 1966.
+His grandfather, George Theodore Mickelson, was the 18th Governor of South Dakota.
 Mickelson graduated from the University of South Dakota with a B.S. in accounting.
 He then went on to Harvard Law School to obtain his J.D.

-Private Life

-George Mark Mickelson married Cynthia Hart on August 31, 1996, and has three sons.
-The oldest is George Mickelson.
-Followed by David Mickelson and their third son is Charles Hart Mickelson.
-He also has a niece named Katherine and a nephew.
-Named Max.

 Political career

-When incumbent Representatives Democrat Susy Blake and Republican Brian Liss left the Legislature and left both the District 13 seats open, Mickelson ran in the three-way June 5, 2012 Republican Primary and placed first with 2,063 votes (53.6%); Mickelson and fellow Republican nominee Steven Westra were unopposed for the November 6, 2012 General election, where Mickelson took the first seat with 7,122 votes (58.06%) and Westra took the second seat.
+When incumbent Representatives Democrat Susy Blake and Republican Brian Liss left the legislature and left both the District 13 seats open, Mickelson ran in the three-way June 5, 2012, Republican Primary and placed first with 2,063 votes (53.6%); Mickelson and fellow Republican nominee Steven Westra were unopposed for the November 6, 2012, general election, where Mickelson took the first seat with 7,122 votes (58.06%) and Westra took the second seat.

-Mickelson served as the South Dakota Speaker of the House Representatives like his father and grandfather before him.
-Mickelson decided to retire from politics in 2018, after choosing not to run for Governor of South Dakota, again an office his father and grandfather previously held.
+Mickelson served as the South Dakota Speaker of the House Representatives.
+He retired from politics in 2018, after choosing not to run for Governor of South Dakota.

+Personal life

+Mickelson married Cynthia Hart, whom he met at a University of South Dakota alumni event, in 1996.
+They have three sons, George, David, and Charles.